reactioncommerce/reaction-docs/public-docs/intro.md

 This is the home for documentation for <a href="http://github.com/reactioncommerce/reaction">Reaction</a>, https://github.com/reactioncommerce/reaction-platform, <a href="https://github.com/reactioncommerce/example-storefront/">Example Storefront</a> and other supporting services.

-Reaction is no longer a customer-facing tool — it’s a commerce operator tool and offers a GraphQL API.
-The Example Storefront is Reaction Commerce’s headless ecommerce storefront, built using Next.js, GraphQL, React, Apollo Client and the commerce-focused React UI components provided in the <a href="http://designsystem.reactioncommerce.com/">Reaction Design System</a>.
+Reaction is a GraphQL API and a Reaction Admin app.
+The Example Storefront is Reaction Commerce’s headless ecommerce storefront, built using Next.js, GraphQL, React, Apollo Client and the commerce-focused React UI components provided in the <a href="http://designsystem.reactioncommerce.com/">Example Storefront Component Library</a>.

 <div class="content-blocks">
   <div class="content-block">